General Data Protection Regulation

 - Record of appointments in a diary (book).
-Appointments are booked with client number only.
+Appointments are booked with client initials only.
 When not in use my diary is kept in a locked filing cabinet.

-- All e-mails, post, text’s etc are recorded in the client’s case notes then deleted from the platform that has been used.
+- All e-mails, post, text’s etc are recorded in the client’s case notes then deleted.

 - My mobile phone is used solely for counselling purposes and is password protected.
 All voicemails, messages etc are recorded in your case-notes and then deleted from my phone.

 - I have a suggested retention period of seven years in respect of contact Information and client notes, although it is under periodic review.